lovelysystems/lovely-editor/src/components/oyez-editor/README.md

   </EditorBlock>
 )

-// then pass customBlockWrapper as blockComponent to the OyezEditor
+// then pass customBlockWrapper as blockComponent to the LovelyEditor
-<OyezEditor
+<LovelyEditor
   editorState={...}
   blockComponent={customBlockWrapper}
   blocksConfig={...}